MasoniteFramework/docs/publishing-packages.md

 ```
 SITE_PACKAGES = [
     'venv/lib/python3.6/site-packages'
 ]
 ```

 This will allow`craft publish`to find our dependencies installed on our virtual environment.
-Read the “Publishing Packages“ documentation for more information.
+Read the [Publishing Packages](/publishing-packages.md) documentation for more information.

 Once done, all future packages that you pip install will be available through the publish command.
 This configuration should be done as soon as your virtual environment is created so you don't encounter any errors while trying to publish packages.